Chapter 8 : Find Me

 “Do whatever you want,” muttered Padma, still not looking up.

 Within a few minutes, she was immersed again in her work.

 Thank God for work at least.
-From the corner of her eye, she could see Fanny and Anthony together, heads bent in conspiracy.
+From the corner of her eye, she could see Francine and Anthony together, heads bent in conspiracy.